-The Chairman of the Race Committee, in conjunction with the Safety Adviser, Chief Marshal and Chief Umpire, shall prepare and publish a set of Local Event Rules to supplement, and where necessary override, the Rules of Racing in the light of experience of the course and the volume and quality of the competitors.
+The Chairman of the Race Committee, in conjunction with the Safety Adviser, Chief Marshal and Chief Umpire, shall prepare and publish a set of Local Event Rules to supplement the Rules of Racing in the light of experience of the course and the volume and quality of the competitors.

 For example, the local rules might establish:

-- how lateness at the start is to be dealt with - the way in which Control Commission shall work at the Event (NB as a minimum, the identities and eligibility of winning crewmen should be checked, and spot checks made on the safety aspects of equipment). - whether or not the Event is to be divided into Divisions, and if so, how each is to be progressed to its starting position, turned and brought to the start - on what parts of the course, if any, is overtaking to be banned - is there to be a rule covering which side overtaking crews should go, and the extent to which slower crews should give way - the extent to which certain types of penalty should be fixed or varied between fixed limits.
+- how lateness at the start is to be dealt with - the way in which Control Commission shall work at the Event (NB as a minimum, the identities and eligibility of winning crewmen should be checked, and spot checks made on the safety aspects of equipment). - whether or not the Event is to be divided into Divisions, and if so, how each is to be progressed to its starting position, turned and brought to the start - whether competitors are to be allowed to row in the same event in different Divisions, - on what parts of the course, if any, is overtaking to be banned - is there to be a rule covering which side overtaking crews should go, and the extent to which slower crews should give way - the extent to which certain types of penalty should be fixed or varied between fixed limits.